j-davies-astro/eagle-guide/working_with_particles.md

             return data_arr
 ```
-With this function, it's now easy to load in particle data in the region you specified with the `select_region` method:
+With this function, it's now easy to load in particle data from a region already specified with the `select_region` method:
 ```python
 # Get the masses of gas particles in solar masses
 gas_mass = particle_read(0,'Mass',snapshot,snapfile) * 1e10